ibexa/documentation-developer/docs/guide/repository.md

               provider: 'redis://secret@example.com:1234/13'
 ```

+!!! caution "Clearing Redis cache"

+    The regular `php app/console cache:clear` command does not clear Redis persistence cache.
+    To clear it, use the console command shipped with Redis: `redis-cli flushall`.

 #### Memcached

 This cache backend is using [Memcached, a distributed caching solution](http://memcached.org/).
 This is the main supported cache solution for [multi server (cluster) setups](clustering.md), besides using Redis.